USC-Office-of-Sustainability/SustainabilityResearchFinder/README.md

 publication data into one file.
 We also arbitrarily assign a pubID to each publication.
 We only keep publications with specific year (2020-22) and document type (article, conference paper, review, editorial, data paper, book chapter, book, short survey).
+The combined data is the publication file.

 2. Identify USC authors